 Location: New York, New York

-Private Division is a game publishing company that advocates for small game developers, providing them with opportunities to successful launch games commercially and globally.
+Private Division is a game publishing company that advocates for small game developers, providing them with opportunities to successfully launch games commercially and globally.
 Some titles published by Private Division include Hades from Supergiant Games, OlliOlli World from Roll7 and Disintegration from V1 Interactive.

 Location: Madison, Wisconsin